oracle-livelabs/oci/ai-decision-services/ai-ad-dpp-engine/optional/Introduction-to-Transformers-for-Data-Preprocessing.md

 Introduction to Transformers for Data Preprocessing
 ===

 This document is a deeper dive and demonstrate with an example, showing how the input data will look like after processed by the transformers.
-The following is our sample input dataset for most examples.
-If there is no specified input, this will be the input.
+The following is used as the sample input dataset for most examples, unless mentioned otherwise.

 **Sample Dataset**